intel/iot-js-api/api/board/pwm.md

 - If any of the `init` properties has invalid value, throw `InvalidAccessError`.
 - If `board` is `undefined` or `null`, let `board` be the default board connected.
 If no default board exists, throw `InvalidAccessError`.
 - initialize the `reversePolarity` property with the value requested by the application.
-- Let `pwm` be the `PWM`](#pwm) object representing the pin identified by the `name` argument.
+- Let `pwm` be the [`PWM`](#pwm) object representing the pin identified by the `name` argument.
 - Request the underlying platform to initialize AIO on the given `board` for the given pin `name`.
 - In case of failure, return `null`.
-- Initialize the `pwm.address` property with the board specific pin mapping value, if available.
+- Initialize the `pwm.address` property with the board-specific pin mapping value, if available.
-- Initialize the `pwm.channel` property with the board specific value, if available.
+- Initialize the `pwm.channel` property with the board-specific value, if available.
 - Initialize the `value` property with the dictionary described [here](#pwmdata) with default property values.
 - Return the `pwm` object.